osisoft/OCS-Docs/content/visualize-data/legend-table-reference.md

 Timestamp | The date and time of the trace.
 Value | The value of the property.
 UOM | The unit of measure.
-Min | The lowest value recorded for the property for easy cursors set in the **Trend** view.
+Min | The lowest value recorded for the property.
-Max | The highest value recorded for the property for easy cursors set in the **Trend** view.
+Max | The highest value recorded for the property.
+Avg | The average value recorded for the property.
+Total | The total value recorded for the property.

 Each property also includes controls to edit the trend session visualization: